mostafa-rizk/major-project/README.md

 ```

 The first time you are updating your local assignment repository you need to run all three commands, subsequent updates will only require the second and third command.

+## Building Web Pages
+This repository has been set up with a web page template.
+To access the source code for the web page template you need to change the current working branch to the gh-branch.
+You can access the web site through the browser at http://mariopineda.github.io/CSE1910-CSE-Project-A/.